ce3329/Parallel_Distributed_System/README.md

 ## Prerequisites

-- Docker Desktop installed on your machine.
+- Docker Desktop installed on your machine.(required for both the methods)
-- Git installed on your machine.
+- Git installed on your machine.(for mrthod 1)
 - Terminal (Command Prompt, PowerShell, etc.).

 ### Method 1: Cloning the Git Repository and Running It on Terminal